-Due to a recently discovered quality issue, the number of applications for Pregnancy and Baby Payment by birth type is not available for the current publication.
-Specifically, the details of children over the age of 16 have been filtered out of the underlying data extract at source.
-As a result, a number of "subsequent births" have been automatically reclassified as "first births" over time as other dependent children on the application pass the age of 16 and get removed from the underlying data extract.
-We aim to address the issue and resume publishing these figures in the next upcoming publication cycle in May 2023.
+In the previous publications prior to December 2023, the reported number of first births had been increasingly overestimated due to a identified data quality issue, whereby, the details of children over the age of 16 had been filtered out of the underlying data extract at source.
+As a result, a number of "subsequent births" had been automatically reclassified as "first births" over time as other dependent children on the application passed the age of 16 and got removed from the underlying data extract.
+This issue has now been addressed and the figures reissued in the current May 2024 release.